 Having a credit card can help smooth your cash flow and take advantage of features like Awards points.
 To be sure you’re making the most of your credit card, it’s important to understand the components that make up your balance.

-On your credit card statement you’ll see your purchases for that statement period.
-All CommBank credit cards (aside from the Business Low Rate) come with an interest-free period of up to 55 days on purchases.
+On a credit card statement, you’ll see your purchases for that statement period.
+Credit cards usually come with an interest-free period of up to 55 days on purchases.
 This is the time in which no interest is charged on a new purchase, provided you pay your closing balance in full by the due date each month.
 If you don’t, you’ll be charged interest at the purchase rate.
 Interest-free cards generally come with a 0% purchase rate, meaning you won’t be charged interest on your purchases , only a monthly fee.

 A balance transfer is when you transfer a balance owing on a personal credit issued by another bank or a store card to your CommBank credit card.
 With CommBank there’s no fee charged to make the transfer and a special interest rate may apply from the date the transfer is made for an introductory period.
 After this introductory period ends, any amount still owing is then charged at the cash advance rate.